Tonyg92x/42libft/README.md

 <details>
   <summary>Fonctions</summary>
   <h3>ft_atoi</h3>
-  Convert a string containing an integer number to an integer.
+  Convert a string containing an integer to an integer.

   <h3>ft_itoa</h3>
-  Take the integer entered and put the value in a string as multiple characters.
+  Take the integer entered and put the value in a string.
+The string returned is allocated with malloc so don't forget to free it.

   <h3>ft_utoa</h3>
   Take the unsigned int entered and put it's char value in a string.
 The string returned is allocated with malloc so don't forget to free it.

   <h3>ft_atol</h3>
-  Take the integer entered and convert it into a long variable (It's pretty usefull to test integer limits).
+  Take a string containing a number and convert it into a long variable (It's pretty usefull to test integer limits).
 </details>

 <!-- STRING-MANIPULATION -->